Martha Stewart – American Made 2014 Nominee

 Hatched in the USA! – Wall Street Journal

-Name: Craig Wolfe Business: CelebriDucks Headquarters: San Rafael, Calif.
+Name: Craig Wolfe Business: CelebriDucks Headquarters: San Rafael, California

 What was the challenge your business was facing as a result of the economy?

 The floating soft rubber duck was invented in America.
-Now every one is made outside the U.S. Rising prices, longer delivery times and quality-control issues were becoming a major factor in working in China and threatening the company.
-We decided to bring the industry back to America to Ohio where it all began.
+Now every one is made outside the U.S..
+Rising prices, longer delivery times and quality-control issues were becoming a major factor in working in China and threatening the company.
+We decided to bring the industry back to America where it all began in the 1800’s.

 What was the innovative idea you put in place?

 We were already the only U.S. company doing our artwork and sculpting here for rubber ducks.
-Now we were going to bring back the actual final production to America.
+Now we were going to bring back the actual final production to America on our new lines.
 Everyone said it was impossible with labor costs and safety-law requirements.
 We were willing to take the risk!